laurilehmijoki/s3_website/README.md

 [![Build Status](https://travis-ci.org/laurilehmijoki/s3_website.png?branch=master)](https://travis-ci.org/laurilehmijoki/s3_website)
 [![Gem Version](https://fury-badge.herokuapp.com/rb/s3_website.png)](http://badge.fury.io/rb/s3_website)

+Please note that this project is not actively maintained.

 ## What `s3_website` can do for you

 * Create and configure an S3 website for you